-On January 4, 2016, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., (the "Vaccine Act").
-Petitioner alleges that she suffered a shoulder injury related to vaccine administration ("SIRVA") as a result of her October 17, 2014 influenza ("flu") vaccination.
+On January 12, 2016, Barbara Steele ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., (the "Vaccine Act").
+Petitioner alleges that as a result of receiving the Tetanus-diphtheria-acellular pertussis ("Tdap") and influenza ("flu") vaccines on November 29, 2012, she suffered a shoulder injury.
 Petition at 1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On March 21, 2016, respondent filed her Rule 4(c) report in which she concedes that petitioner is entitled to compensation in this case.
+On May 23, 2016, respondent filed her Rule 4(c) report in which she concedes that petitioner is entitled to compensation in this case.
 Respondent's Rule 4(c) Report at 1.
-Specifically, respondent "concluded that petitioner's alleged injury is consistent with SIRVA, and that it was caused in fact by the flu vaccine she received on October 27, 2014."
-Id. at 3.
-Respondent agrees that no other causes have been identified for petitioner's injury, and that petitioner suffered "the sequela of her injury for more than six
+Specifically, respondent states that this case is appropriate for compensation under the terms of the Act.
+Id.
+Respondent further agrees that petitioner's injury is consistent with a shoulder injury related to vaccine administration (SIRVA) and that she has satisfied all legal prerequisites for compensation under the Act.
+Id.

 &lt;sup>1 Because this unpublished ruling contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
-44 U.S.C. § 3501 note (2012)(Federal Management and Promotion of Electronic Government Services).
+44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
 In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, the undersigned agrees that the identified material fits within this definition, the undersigned will redact such material from public access.